mattias-p/netbase/README.md

 ### Integration with Zonemaster

+This section presents a migration plan for how Netbase could be integrated in Zonemaster Engine.

+The raison d'être of this proof of concept is to increase performance.
+This migration plan makes a point of benchmarking so we can see what we won.

 Netbase reimplements a small part of Zonemaster Engine and replaces most but not all of Zonemaster LDNS.